OpenTidalFarm/virtual/ovf/README.md

   (<https://launchpad.net/~fenics-packages>).
 - dolfin-adjoint is installed from the libadjoint PPA packages (<https://launchpad.net/~libadjoint/>).
-- Various helpful utilities such as gedit, Paraview, vim, and emacs are already installed.
+- Various helpful utilities such as gedit, Paraview, vim, and emacs are installed.

 ### FEniCS versions